jdrever/ShropBotSoc/README.md

 The [NBN Atlas](https://nbnatlas.org/) provides open access to many of the UKs biological records via a sophisticated [interface](https://spatial.nbnatlas.org/).
+Using this interfact you can answer the question... what's been recorded in a location for all the records in the NBN collections.

+However, often naturalist want to know about the most recent sighting for their taxonomic group of interest.

 ## NBN Records Simplified